saurabhlambe/setup-docs/LDAP/ldap-setup.md

 cn=config: indicates global config options.
 PASSWORD: is the hashed string obtained while creating the administrative user.

-### 3. Add the corresponding LDAP entry by specifying the URI referring to the ldap server and the file above.
+### 3. Add the corresponding LDAP entry by specifying the URI referring to the ldap server and the file above
 ```bash
 ldapadd -Y EXTERNAL -H ldapi:/// -f ldaprootpasswd.ldif
 SASL/EXTERNAL authentication started